Internet in Japan: History

 Asymmetric digital subscriber line (ADSL) services were started by a venture company, Tokyo Metallic in 1999.
 After this NTT started and some other companies followed.
 In 2001, SoftBank started a 12 Mbit/s ADSL service.
 It was a shocking event because the price was around only 3,000¥ (30US$), which was half the cost of other companies.
 This, coupled with aggressive marketing campaigns led to their capturing of large shares of the market.
 Competitors and Softbank each dropped prices in a price war and repeatedly readied higher-speed services to entice customers (12 Mbit/s/s 24 Mbit/s/s, 50 Mbit/s).
 In 2004, Japan had the best cost to performance ADSL service in the world (50 Mbit/s, 35US$) which it held on to in the successive years.

 At the same time, NTT and electric power companies expanded FTTP areas.
 In most urban areas, people can use FTTP (100 Mbit/s, 50US$), but ADSL is still mainstream.
 However, large discounts and free installation have boosted FTTP adoption.
 Many new apartments are built to accommodate this service with little or no wiring.
 In 2005, Kansai Electric Power launched a 1 Gbit/s FTTH service at 8700yen (90US$).

 In 2000, the Japanese government ordered Nippon Telegraph and Telephone to unbundle its local loop, which encouraged the emergence of several competing service providers.
 In the fiscal year of 2004, partial unbundling rates were 120¥ per month and 1,300¥ per month for total unbundling.
 The price was fixed considering the line costs were covered by voice telephony.
 Alternative operators could only support incremental costs linked with newly offered functions.

 In 2000, rules for operators co-location inside NTT facilities and line delivery terms were established.
 In 2001, NTT were required to unbundle their interconnection optical fiber links between exchange points.
 Finally, it was forbidden for NTT East and NTT West to offer Internet access services.

-Softbank, a major Japanese Internet service provider, launched a digital subscriber line (DSL) service in 2001 by "Yahoo!
+Softbank, a major Japanese ISP, launched a digital subscriber line (DSL) service in 2001 by "Yahoo!
 Broadband."
 Massively investing in DSL technology, Softbank became the largest DSL operator by 2003 — larger than even NTT.